Kihei Maui Guide: Best Beaches, Food, Snorkeling, And Things To Do

 Kihei is especially popular with families, couples, and repeat visitors who want flexibility and value without sacrificing location.

-Where to Stay
+Where To Stay In Kihei

 Do You Need a Car?

 In most cases: yes.
-Kihei is a great base, but Maui distances add up fast—especially if you’re doing day trips (Upcountry, Road to Hana, West Maui, Haleakalā) or chasing the best ocean conditions.
+Kihei is a great base, but Maui distances add up fast, especially if you’re doing day trips (Upcountry, Road to Hana, West Maui, Haleakalā) or chasing the best ocean conditions.

-If you’re staying in the Kamaole area and you’re mostly doing beach + restaurants, you can minimize driving—but a car still makes Maui easier.
+If you’re staying in the Kamaole area and you’re mostly doing beach + restaurants, you can minimize driving, but a car still makes Maui easier.

 Parking Tips at the Beach Parks